katharynduffy/Environmental-Informatics-Using-Research-Infrastructures-and-their-Data/docs/02_Introduction_to_NEON.md

 * Explain the mission of the National Ecological Observatory Network (NEON).
 * Explain the how sites are located within the NEON project design.
-* Explain the different types of data that will be collected and provided by NEON.
+* Determine how the different types of data that are collected and provided by NEON, and how they align with your own research.
+* Pull NEON data from the API and `neonUtilities` package